-PORTLAND, Ore. — One of the most closely-watched and consequential national races is southwest Washington's third congressional district, a rematch between incumbent democrat Representative Marie Gluesenkamp Perez and republican Joe Kent.
+PORTLAND, Ore. — One of the most closely watched and consequential national races is Southwest Washington's third congressional district, a rematch between incumbent democrat Rep. Marie Gluesenkamp Perez and republican Joe Kent.
 The results of the race could determine control of the House, where Republicans currently hold a narrow majority.
 Both parties are pouring millions into the race.

-Representative Gluesenkamp Perez is hoping her voting record over the past two years shows bipartisanship and that she's fought for the interests of people in southwest Washington.
-But Kent says her record shows an endorsement of wasteful government spending and too little action on immigration and the economy.
+Gluesenkamp Perez is hoping her voting record over the past two years shows bipartisanship and that she's fought for the interests of people in southwest Washington, but Kent claims her record shows an endorsement of wasteful government spending and too little action on immigration and the economy.

 Gluesenkamp Perez said she's spent the last two years encouraging more education in the trades and bringing federal money to southwest Washington.